0xPolygon/polygon-edge-docs/docs/concepts/ethereum-state.md

 Before discussing the main data objects in Ethereum, we need to go over what Merkle trees are, and what are the properties that make them useful.

-A **Merkle tree** is a *tree* data structure, where the leaf nodes contain the hash of a block of data, and the non-leaf nodes contain the hash of its children nodes.
+A **Merkle tree** is a *tree* data structure, where the leaf nodes contain the hash of a block of data and the non-leaf nodes contain the hash of its children nodes.

 ![Example Merkle tree](/img/state/merkleTree.png)